-Illinois /Trainwreck Riders / Peasant AKA Damien Derose
+Illinois /Trainwreck Riders / Peasant, AKA Damien Derose

 The Cake Shop is a venue on the lower east side.
 Entering at street level and then negotiating a steep stairway to a dark basement, it is hard to imagine the caliber of the music that unfolded during the evening.

-Illinois from Bucks County Pennsylvania make a ruckus with their banjo laden songs, great vocal harmonies and exceptional drumming.
+Illinois from Bucks County, Pennsylvania, makes a ruckus with their banjo-laden songs, great vocal harmonies, and exceptional drumming.
 Using other traditional rock instruments and the telephone distortion invention, they create a rock force in the higher order.
-Chris Archibald is quite the front man, he has
+Chris Archibald is quite the frontman, he has charisma.
+His verbal antics are natural, unrehearsed, and entertaining.

-charisma.
-His verbal antics are natural, unrehearsed and entertaining.Standing up close, watching Illinois professionally handle the logistics of the small stage was eye opening.
-They seamlessly dealt with the mic not working and becoming detached, getting tangled in the wiring and the low ceiling.
+Illinois professionally handle the logistics of the small stage was eye-opening.
+They seamlessly dealt with the mic not working and becoming detached, tangled in the wiring and the low ceiling.
 Because of all these issues, the fantastic harmonies that usually accompany Chris Archibold's vocals were lost.
 The first few songs of the set were the strongest and the most receptive to the small setting.
 Their sound calls for a larger and better sound system.
-With all that aside, Illinois put on a great show to an appreciative audience, in a packed room.
+With all that aside, Illinois put on a great show to an appreciative audience in a packed room.

 Web Album Link show pictures by Artifact

-1 comments:
+1 comment:

 Excellent review!
 Illinois and Peasant on the same bill...what a treat!